Introduction to SimpleITKv4 Registration

 registration_method.AddCommand(sitk.sitkEndEvent, end_plot)

-The metric value allows us to compare multiple registration runs as there is a probabilistic aspect to our registration, we are using random sampling to estimate the similarity metric.
+The metric value allows us to compare multiple registration runs as there is a probabilistic aspect to our registration.
+This is due to the random sampling used to estimate the similarity metric.

 Now visually inspect the results.